yaoxin226/yaoxin226.github.io/_posts/2014-06-24-java-property-and-environment.md

 # Properties

-System properties are set on the java command line using the -DpropertyNane=value syntax.
-They can also be added at runtime using System.setProperiy(name, value) or via the various System.getProperties().load()
+System properties are set on the java command line using the `-DpropertyNane=value` syntax.
+They can also be added at runtime using `System.setProperiy(name, value)` or via the various `System.getProperties().load()`

 # Environment

-Environment variables are set in the OS, eg in linux export JAVA_HOME=/usr/share/java.
+Environment variables are set in the OS, eg in linux `export JAVA_HOME=/usr/share/java`.
 And unlike properties, may not be set at runtime.

 # See more